yoksel/svg-fallback/README.md

 ## Release History

+0.1.35 - Add text fields for easy copying and using icons

 0.1.34 - Fix colorizing PNG if there aren't variations for files in config

 0.1.33 - Fix colorizing SVG in CSS